LearnWeb3DAO/Junior-Track/Lottery-Game-Chainlink-VRF.md

 The constructor takes in the following params:

 - `vrfCoordinator` which is the address of the VRFCoordinator contract
-- `linkToken` is the address of the link token which is the token in which the chainlink takes it's payment
+- `linkToken` is the address of the link token which is the token in which the chainlink takes its payment
 - `vrfFee` is the amount of link token that will be needed to send a randomness request
 - `vrfKeyHash` which is the ID of the public key against which randomness is generated.
 This value is responsible for generating an unique Id for our randomness request called as `requestId`